MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 ## Running the tests

-Run `./gradlew runGameTestServer`.

-You can instead run `./gradlew jacocoTestReport` if you also want a game function coverage report.
+Run `./gradlew jacocoTestReport` if you also want to generate a coverage report, and `./gradlew runGameTestServer` if you don't.